Climate Summary for Florida - May 2014

 Figure 1: A graphical depiction of the monthly rainfall departure from normal (inches) for May is given in the figure below (courtesy of NOAA, NWS).

-Table 4: Breakdown of storm reports submitted in Florida during the month of May (compiled from Southeast Regional Climate Center).
+Table 4: Breakdown of storm reports submitted in Florida during May (compiled from Southeast Regional Climate Center).

 Appendix 1: Additional May departures from normal data for Florida locations.